 Where We Work

-HAT works in a spectacular part of Canada, in the south-west corner of British Columbia.
-Our mandate area centres around the Capital Regional District of British Columbia, and consists of southern Vancouver Island and the southern Gulf Islands.
+HAT works in a spectacular part of Canada, being in the south-west corner of British Columbia.
+The area our mandate area centres around the Capital Regional District of British Columbia, and consists of southern Vancouver Island and the southern Gulf Islands.
 This is a special part of Canada where the warm, mild climate is home to species and habitats that cannot be found elsewhere in Canada - and some of these ecosystems and species are the most endangered in the country.
-A disproportionate number of BC's threatened and endangered species occur in the region, which also has a disproportionate amount of British Columbia's private lands.
+A disproportionate number of BC's threatened and endangered species occur in our region, which also has a disproportionate amount of British Columbia's private lands.

 Every year, more and more tourists and new residents come to our region to enjoy the mild climate and spectacular scenery.
 Development places ever-increasing pressure on our disappearing habitats.

-HAT is a registered society with an elected Board of Directors.
-We also have several committees that help our staff to direct and run our projects (Stewardship, Land, Communication, etc).
+HAT is a registered society (S-36193) with an elected, volunteer Board of Directors.
+We are also a registered charity (88962 6545 RR0001).
 As a registered society, HAT has a constitution and a set of by-laws to which we adhere.

 This year, we are transitioning into the new Societies Act, and will be proposing revised Constitution and Bylaws at our upcoming AGM in Januaruy 2018.
 We welcome any feedback for our Members on these proposed changes.
 To review the complete set of the new Constitution and Bylaws, and review a summary of the proposed changes, see below:

 HAT has organizational policies approved by our Board of Directors that guide HAT activities.

 For a look at all of HAT's policies, please see attached HAT Policy Manual.